 • Fifty percent of the stakes goes to charity

 • Every month 2,5 million members play with 4,5 million tickets

 Fifty percent of the Dutch Postcode Lottery’s gross proceeds goes directly to various charities.
-With 2.5 million participants and a total of 4.5 million tickets in 2012, the Postcode Lottery gave 291 million euros to more than 95 charities working in the fields of conservation, environmental protection, developmental aid and human rights.
+With 2.5 million participants and a total of 4.5 million tickets in 2013, the Postcode Lottery gave more than 302 million euros to more than 90 charities working in the fields of conservation, environmental protection, developmental aid and human rights.
 They include the Clinton Foundation, the United Nations High Commissioner for Refugees (UNHCR), Médecins Sans Frontières, Oxfam Netherlands, the World Wildlife Fund, Amnesty International and Greenpeace.
-Go to the website of the Postcode Lottery

-The ambassadors of the lottery include Dutch stars Caroline Tensen, Quinty Trustful and Martijn Krabbé.
-Their television programmes (more than 300 a year!) help to support our many charities and show lottery participants how the money is spent.
+The ambassadors of the lottery include Dutch stars Caroline Tensen, Quinty Trustfull and Martijn Krabbé.
+Their television programs (more than 300 airings a year!) help to support our many charities and show lottery participants how the money is spent.
 We also spread this message through various forms of direct mail correspondence, our annual report, and free publicity.